boschrexroth/node-red-contrib-ctrlx-automation/README.md

-# Node-RED nodes for ctrlX CORE
+# Node-RED nodes for ctrlX AUTOMATION

-This package contains nodes to easily connect to ctrlX CORE devices from Bosch Rexroth.
+This package contains nodes to easily connect to ctrlX AUTOMATION devices from Bosch Rexroth.

 Using the nodes you can read and write to the datalayer.
-These nodes can be installed directly on ctrlX CORE devices as well as on third-party device which runs Node-RED.
+These nodes can be installed directly on ctrlX CORE devices as well as on a third-party device which runs Node-RED.

-# Installation
+## Installation

 Install using the managed palette from inside Node-RED.

-## Usage
+### Usage

 There are some new nodes which appear in the category 'ctrlX' in your Node-RED palette.

 ![nodes.png](./doc/nodes.png)

 #### Data Layer Request

-Allows to read or write to the datalayer.
+Allows to read or write to the ctrlX Data Layer.

-### Additional Information
+#### Additional Information

 ## History

 - 2020-Apr-14: 0.1.0 - First prototype.

 ## Licenses